 Sometimes my husband assists me on shoots and he’s quite good for a scientist, if you don’t mind a differential equation or two.
 Do you remember the television show Dharma and Greg?
 Well, that’s pretty much us.

-Fast forward to 2004 and I’ve just been married.
-I'm living in the mountains just beyond Park City and working as an injury massage therapist.
+Fast forward to 2004 and I’m married and living in the mountains of Utah just beyond Park City and working as an injury massage therapist.
 I travel a lot; I spend as much time as humanly possible wondering the globe with my husband- mostly to destinations good for flying paragliders.

-By this point I've come around to the idea that digital is not the devil and I've even purchased one of my own that I use to photograph my travels, the culture around me and my experiences, and a lot of landscapes from the sky.
-I start publishing in magazines and slowly make the decision to give up my practice as a therapist and make my living as a photographer.
+By this point I've come around to the idea that digital is not the devil and I even own a digital camera of my own.
+I photograph my travels, the culture around me and a lot of landscapes from the sky.
+I start publishing in magazines and slowly make the decision to give up my practice as a therapist and make my living as a full time photographer.

 Is that enough about me?
 I want more than anything for you to feel comfortable with me.
-If you feel that this is a possibility then let’s give it a go and work together.
+If you think that this is a possibility, then let’s give it a go and work together.
 Drop me a line and tell me about your plans.

 My approach to photography is quite relaxed and a bit intuitive.
 Keeping with that method, each wedding that I photograph is tailored to fit the personality of the couple to be wedded.
 If you have ideas for options that I’ve left out, just ask- and most likely you shall receive.